Chordal Sparsity for SDP-based Neural Network Verification: Bolstering Chordal-DeepSDP with Double Decomposition and Other Abstractions

 \begin{lemma} There exists \(Q_{\mrm{adj}}\) linearly parametrized by the \(Q_1, \ldots, Q_{K-1}\) such that the inequality

-holds iff the inequality \eqref{eq:Qk-sum} holds. \end{lemma} Applying again the nonnegavity condition of activation QCs, we can redefine \(Q(\gamma_{\mrm{ac}}) \coloneqq Q_{\mrm{sec}} + Q_{\mrm{adj}}\).
-Intuitively \(Q_{\mrm{sec}}\) is able to enforce \emph{cross-layer} dependencies, while \(Q_{\mrm{adj}}\) can only enforce adjacent-layer dependencies.
+holds iff the inequality \eqref{eq:Qk-sum} holds. \end{lemma} Applying again the nonnegativity condition of activation QCs, we can redefine \(Q(\gamma_{\mrm{ac}}) \coloneqq Q_{\mrm{sec}} + Q_{\mrm{adj}}\).
 Although different abstractions come with their respective trade-offs, combining them into a single \(Q(\gamma_{\mrm{ac}})\) for DeepSDP means that we can more tightly approximate the activation functions of the entire multi-layered network.
-Conveniently, using such a \(Q_{\mrm{adj}}\) does not change the overall sparsity of \(Z(\gamma)\) as we will show next.
+Conveniently, using such a \(Q_{\mrm{adj}}\) does not change the overall sparsity of \(Z(\gamma)\), as we will show next.